 The person who originally left the comment continued:

-A simple, but probably inefficient, means I use is to weekly make a copy within OneDrive of backed up files.
+A simple but probably inefficient means I use is to make a copy of my OneDrive files weekly.

 This is (almost) exactly what I do myself.
-Every night I make a copy, elsewhere on my machine, of everything in my OneDrive folder, in the form of a compressed archive (like a “.zip” file).
+Every night, I make a copy of everything in my OneDrive folder, in the form of a (password-protected) “.zip” file, and save it elsewhere.
 Should I ever succumb to ransomware, I can recover my files from that additional backup.
-I would not make the copy “within OneDrive”, however, since ransomware could impact that backup copy as well.

-Of course, on top of that, I have my nightly backups running to an external hard drive: monthly full backups with daily incrementals, meaning I can always recover the files “as of” a few days ago.
-(And in case I happen to run across ransomware that also tries to encrypt backups … some of those backups are copied elsewhere, effectively “offline” and not directly accessible to my machine.)
+Of course, on top of that, I have nightly backups running to an external hard drive: monthly full backups with daily incrementals, meaning I can always recover the files “as of” a few days ago, before the ransomware attacked.
+(And in case I happen to run across ransomware that also tries to encrypt backups, some of those backups are copied elsewhere, effectively “offline” and not directly accessible to my machine.)

 It would take a lot for even the nastiest ransomware to cause me to lose any significant number of files.